GPU Mass-Spring Simulator

 Mass-Spring system.
 Chains of springs that can be initialized to look like hair.
 Rendering following the Kajiya-Kay model.

-For the simulation, there are 3 compute passes:
+For the simulation, there are 3 compute passes:- Clear spring forces.

 By connecting the particles with a grid of springs, we can compute cloth-like behavior.